beREADY - endometrial receptivity test

-Did you know that 71.2% of patients gave birth after first year of IVF treatment using endometrial receptivity test*?
+Did you know that 71.2% of patients gave birth after the first year of IVF treatment using the endometrial receptivity test*?

-Please note that 72.5% pregnancy rate was acheived by first IVF cycle when endometrial receptivity test was used*
+Please note that 72.5% pregnancy rate was achieved by the first IVF cycle when endometrial receptivity test was used*

 Have you experienced IVF failure?

-Did you know that 1 out of 3 patient experience IVF failure because the embryo is transferred too early or too late?****
+Did you know that 1 out of 3 patients experience IVF failure because the embryo is transferred too early or too late?****